ans-group/docs.ukfast.co.uk/source/security/ddos/setup-cname.md

 [This article](https://www.howtogeek.com/howto/27350/beginner-geek-how-to-edit-your-hosts-file/) contains more detailed instructions on modifying the `hosts` file on macOS, Linux, and different versions of Windows.

 Once you've added all the domains you need to test to your `hosts` file, save the changes.
 Then open a web browser and try browsing to your domain.
-Your local `hosts` file will route the request directly to the DDoSX CNAME address so you'll be able to see exactly how your site will perform when you change your DNS records.
+Your local `hosts` file will route the request directly to the DDoSX<sup>®</sup> CNAME address so you'll be able to see exactly how your site will perform when you change your DNS records.

 **Put domain Live**

-If you're happy with how your site performs, you can make the required DNS changes with your current DNS provider to point traffic to DDOSx.
+If you're happy with how your site performs, you can make the required DNS changes with your current DNS provider to point traffic to DDoSX<sup>®</sup>.

 The process to change DNS record varies between providers, so we do recommended following your DNS providers documentation should you need assistance creating ALIAS, ANAME or CNAME records.